-J. Parents have the right to review teachers’ manuals, films, tapes or other supplementary instructional material if the materials are being used in connection with a research or experimentation program or project.
-In order to review these materials, the parent should contact the campus director.
+J. Parents have the right to review teachers' manuals, films, tapes or other supplementary instructional material if the materials are being used in connection with a research or experimentation program or project.
+In order to review these materials, the parent should contact the program director.

 K. Parents have the right to receive a school report card related to their child's sending school.
 Information regarding these report cards will be provided through the sending district.

 L. Students are required to attend school regularly, and the technology center will notify parents of any student absence unless the parent has already contacted the technology center to report the absence.
 The technology center will send a written notice to parents if their minor student appears to be in danger of exceeding the maximum allowable number of absences and will notify the district attorney and the parent if a child may be considered truant.
-Parents may contact the campus director for additional information regarding student absences.
+Parents may contact the program director for additional information regarding student absences.

 N. Students may be excused from school for religious purposes provided the parent contacts the director to request such an absence.

 O. Parents have the right to review all technology center policies, including parental involvement policies.
 Copies of these policies are available through the superintendent's office.